hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template--dev.md

 3. Availability
 4. ETA
 ```
+- [ ] Go familiarize yourself with the [Hack for LA Design System page in Figma](https://www.figma.com/file/0RRPy1Ph7HafI3qOITg0Mr/Hack-for-LA-Website?node-id=3464%3A3)  (where you can see components and their classes)
 - [ ] Once all tasks are completed, close this issue

 ### What should I do if I have a question about an issue I'm working on, and I haven't gotten a response yet?